DanielW720/recipify/README.md

 Food Ingredients and Recipes Dataset with Images: [kaggle.com](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images/data)

-Download the zip and extract to `/backend/recipify/`.
+Download the zip and extract to `/backend/recipify/data`, and name the csv file `data.csv`.
 The directory is mounted to the `/app` directory of the web-app container service, which is useful when populating the database.
 It also enables auto-rebuilds when there are changes to the source code.

-### The environment variables
+### Environment variables

 The following .env files are expected: